dra2020/rdapy/docs/_pages/once.md

 This only need to be found once per census cycle: neighborhods only depend on total population and precinct adjacency.
 This is a very long-running script--it takes nearly 10 hours on an M4 MacBook!--so the resulting files should be saved.

+This script first deletes all the neighborhoods in the `temp` directory, and then finds neighborhoods for each state & chamber combination and writes them there.

 ```bash
 scripts/geographic-baseline/FIND-NEIGHORHOODS.sh
 ```